astutespruce/secas-docker/deploy/staging/README.md

 # Deployment to staging environment

+The Azure instance can only be accessed via SSH within the DOI network.
+Login to VDI CloudDesktop Privileged Access Workstation and then open PowerShell.

+Use `ssh <hostname> -l <username without domain>`

 IMPORTANT: unless otherwise noted, everything is run as `app` user, make sure to run the following each time you SSH into this instance (after setting up the user account below).